Appealing Your Flood Insurance Claim – Read This First

 - If the author of the letter is a representative of the policyholder (e.g., a relative, a public adjuster, or an attorney), he or she should indicate the relationship and provide documents verifying and authorizing the relationship, including a waiver allowing access to personal information under the Privacy Act, 5 U.S.C. § 552a.

 Upon receiving an appeal, FEMA requests the claim file from the insurer to make sure it has all current information relied upon by the insurer in adjusting the claim.
 In order to best address the issue(s) raised in appeal, FEMA encourages policyholders to provide as much detail as possible about the claim.

-Depending on the circumstances of your claim, FEMA may still need to request additional information, in which case policyholders will have an additional 14 calendar days to supplement the
+Depending on the circumstances of your claim, FEMA may still need to request additional information, in which case policyholders will have an additional 14 calendar days to supplement the appeal file.

 What to Expect After Filing an Appeal